lou-pruitt/frontend-foundations/WORKBOOK.md

 - You know what problems front-end developers solve
 - You understand what this workbook will and will not cover

 ---

+### What a Website Is (at a High Level)

+Before we begin installing tools or creating files, it is important to clarify what we mean by a *website*.

+At its most basic level, a website is **a collection of files** that a computer program called a *browser* (such as Chrome or Safari) knows how to read and display.

+These files describe:
+- What content exists, such as text or images
+- How that content is arranged
+- How it should look
+- How it may respond to interaction

+When you visit a website, your browser:
+1. Receives these files
+2. Interprets the instructions inside them
+3. Displays the result on your screen

+Nothing more mysterious is happening.

+A website is not:
+- A single page
+- A single language
+- A single program running by itself

+Instead, it is a cooperation between:
+- Files written by people
+- Rules understood by browsers
+- Actions taken by users, such as clicking, scrolling, and typing

+Front-end development focuses on the part of this system that lives **inside the browser** — the part the user sees, touches, and experiences directly.

+As you continue through this workbook, you will learn how different kinds of files work together to form a website.
+For now, it is enough to remember this:

+> A website is a set of instructions that tells a browser what to show and how to behave.

+You will soon begin writing those instructions yourself — slowly, intentionally, and with full understanding of each step.

+In the next step, we will prepare a simple environment so you can begin working with these ideas directly.

+---